DinoSlavik/ignis-compiler/docs/en/05_compound-types.md

 # 5. Compound Data Types: Structs and Pointers
-Ignis allows you to create more complex data structures using struct and to manage memory directly using pointers.
+Ignis provides two primary tools for creating your own complex data types: structs and classes.
+They allow you to group data and logic, while pointers provide flexible memory management for working with them.

 ## Structs

-Structs allow you to group multiple variables (fields) into a single logical data type.
-They are the primary tool for creating your own custom types.
+Structs are a simple and efficient way to group several variables (fields) into a single logical type.
+The main purpose of structs is to store data.
+They do not contain any associated logic (methods).

-### Declaring a Struct
+### Declaring and Using a Struct

-A struct is declared using the struct keyword, followed by the type name and a block of fields in curly braces.
+A struct is declared using the struct keyword, followed by the type name and a block of fields.
+Fields are accessed using the `.` (dot) operator.

 ```Ignis